Advanced Inventory extension for Magento

 Before being able to use Advanced Inventory, you need to enable the multi-stocks option.
 There are several ways of doing it.

-Finally, if you go to Catalog > Manage products, choose a product and click on Edit.
+Edit a product.
 In the Inventory tab and Stocks subtab, you can decide to Enable multi-stock.

-In Catalog > Manage products, you should see a column named Stocks.
-In that column, a tree-view shows the total of items for each store view.System > Config > Wyomind > Advanced Inventory.
+You should see a column named Stocks, where a tree-view shows the total of items for each store view, in: